avengerpenguin/avengerpenguin.com/Garden/What is DevOps?.md

-Title: What is DevOps?
-Date: 2019-09-11
-Status: published
-Category: DevOps

 A common problem with any buzzword coined in the software industry is that we struggle to pin down a precise definition.
 This is almost certainly the case with _DevOps_ with multiple companies, blogs and experts using the term to mean different things.